 In a human body, 99% calcium is stored in bones and teeth, which provides support to the skeletal function and structure.
 Other 1% is of calcium in the body is aided for other emergency functions like muscle contraction, blood expansion and contraction, and sending messages via nervous system.

 According to online statistics, 68% of the American population is calcium deficient.
-Usually, the teenage girls and boys, ladies over 50, and gentlemen over 70 are at a greater risk of not meeting daily calcium requirements.
+Usually, the teenage girls and boys, ladies over 50, and gentlemen over 70 are at a greater risk of not meeting daily calcium requirements and leads to calcium deficiency.

 Although the symptoms of calcium deficiency are not visible in the early stages, they only become visible as the deficiency progresses.

-What are the most common signs and symptoms of Calcium Deficiency?
+Most common signs and symptoms of Calcium Deficiency

 Tetany and Muscle Spasms